Fleur-de-lis Hang in place

 Frank Lloyd Wright or Prairie Style Semi-Permanent Trim Out

 Wood trim has been cut, painted and nailed around the edge of the window holding it in place.
 The window itself can still be removed but care must be taken when detaching the trim to avoid damage to the glass.
 This type of installation requires the services of a carpenter, or handyman.
-We do not provide trim work but are happy to consult with the contractor you hire.
+I do not provide trim work but am happy to consult with the contractor you hire.

 Corn Maiden Door Permanent Installation